Mindfulness & Meditation

 -

-Mindful eating: Pay attention to the smell, flavor, and texture of your food
+Mindful eating: Pay attention to the smell, flavor, colours and the texture of your meal while you eat slowly.

 -

-Mindful movement: Be aware of your body and surroundings while moving
+Mindful movement: Be aware of your body and surroundings while moving, take your time, especially if doing something physical for the first time.
+Listen to your body.

 -

-Mindful walking: taking every step with awareness and connecting to our surroundings, how our body feels and our breath.
+Mindful walking: taking every step with awareness and connecting to the surface beneath you, how does your body feel?
 Try to look around and take your time to observer something new.
-We miss so much with our rush to move to the next thing.
+We miss so much with our constant rushing to move onto the next thing and the next.